 - Respiratory disorders: sinusitis, bronchitis, asthma, emphysema, skin rashes, allergies

-- Urinary and gynecological disorders: urinary incontinence, PMS, infertility, symptoms of menopause
+- Urinary and gynecological disorders: urinary incontinence, PMS, infertility, and symptoms of menopause

 Acupuncture can also be used with regular medical treatments to help alleviate many other conditions.
 Given the evidence of its effectiveness, acupuncture is increasingly being incorporated into mainstream health care as a complementary therapy.